-- Please do not let your dog run off lead on the paths and in the woodland around the centre.
+- Please do not let your dog run off lead on the paths and in the woodland around the centre; rat poison is in use in the area.
 Keep it on a lead at all times except when you are working your dog.

 - Pick up after your dog at all times.

 - Toilets are located to the right after entering through the narrow door between the white building and the metal shutters from outside.
 From the smaller arena, go straight on through the stables until you come to the back wall of the building at the far end.
 The toilets are through the door at the bottom of a ramp with rails.